Lingat/rateajoke/README.md

 ## 3. To Do (Frontend)

-The frontend is split into 3 feature sets which will make up the MVP for this application.
+The frontend is split into  feature sets which will make up the MVP for this application.

 ### 3.1.
 Feature Set 1.
 Authentication
 This focuses on the basic user interface to register and log in to the site.
-I'll use Auth0 for authentication and get everyone to register and login via Google.
-Guests can view all lists but they can't upload their own lists.
+I'll use Firebase for authentication and get everyone to register and login via Google.
+Guests can view all jokes but they can't upload their own.

 #### 3.1.1.
 Login Screen
  - [ ] A unique route must exist for this screen